NgTruong624/Project_HKDN/README.md

 # PlayerData
-## Target : searching football player in EPL and Laliga
+## Target : Searching football player in EPL and Laliga